SorceryDB/sorcery-cards-json/README.md

 You can also just try to follow the style existing files use when editing entries.
 They are all formatted and checked using the script above.

 ## Unstable Changes

-Work has begun on a new version of NetrunnerDB and we have learned a lot about the data and formats we need.

 New changes are coming to the files in this repo and this section lists data that is not yet stable.
 Use at your own risk because we reserve the right to change our minds suddenly.  :)